demisto/content/Packs/MandiantAdvantageThreatIntelligence/Integrations/ThreatIntelligence/README.md

 Integrate with Mandiant Advantage
-This integration was integrated and tested with version xx of Mandiant Advantage Threat Intelligence
+This integration was integrated and tested with version 4 of the Mandiant Advantage Threat Intelligence API

 ## Configure Mandiant Advantage Threat Intelligence on Cortex XSOAR